venkatreddysangita/venkatpublicrepo/README.md

 The Solution needs to be tested by assigning the different security roles to users Users should be have the 'Basic User', 'Customer Service app access' security roles in addition to the custom security roles for testing
-Customisation of the 'Resolve' button is done only at the form level and not the home page of Case Entity
+Customisation of the 'Resolve' button is done only at the form level and not the home page of Case Entity I am unable to setup the Sharepoint site on the trial, always comes back with invalid url.
+Sharepoint permission can be managed on the security role level and hence satisfy the requirement of followup entity having the documents access

 Let me know if you want to test in the trial instance that i have created, i can add a new user account for you !
 Have to provide a quick demo in the trial instance !